-The building has a current code of compliance certificate, which expires in July 2022.
+The building has a current building warrant of fitness.
 There is a planned and reactive maintenance programme in place.
 Residents can freely mobilise within the communal areas with safe access to the outdoors, seating, and shade.
-Resident rooms are spacious and personalised, all have full ensuites and sliding doors providing access to a decked area.
-The dementia unit is secure with a secure enclosed outdoor area.
+Resident rooms are spacious and personalised.